The Effect of Mission Duration on LISA Science Objectives

 The science objectives (SOs) and science investigations (SIs) of the LISA mission have been defined under the implicit assumption of a 4-yr continuous stream of data, implying that during mission operations, the downtime of the detector is negligible compared to the effective time of data taking.
 If we define $T_{\rm elapsed}$ to be the time of mission operation (from first light to final shut down) and $T_{\rm data}$ to be the total time of effective data taking, then one can define a duty cycle ${\cal D}=T_{\rm data}/T_{\rm elapsed}\leq 1$.
 The LISA proposal assumed a duty cycle ${\cal D}>0.95$ \cite{2017arXiv170200786A}.
-Based on the performance of LISA Pathfinder, it is now expected that LISA will have a duty cycle ${\cal D}\approx 0.75$, which, for a 4-yr mission, reduces the effective span of usable data to 3~yr.
+Based on the performance of LISA Pathfinder (which started scientific operations on March 8, 2016 and took data for almost sixteen months), it is now expected that LISA will have a duty cycle ${\cal D}\approx 0.75$, which, for a 4-yr mission, reduces the effective span of usable data to 3~yr.

 As we move towards mission adoption by ESA, it is necessary to define a mission design that will fulfill the SOs spelled out in the LISA Science Requirements Document (SciRD)~\cite{SciRD}.
 In particular, it is of paramount importance to consider the actual condition of data taking and processing, including a realistic duty cycle.
 In this study we answer the following questions: are the SOs formulated assuming a 4-yr continuous data stream still achieved with a duty cycle ${\cal D}=0.75$?